-Under 28 U.S.C. § 157(a), unless a rule or order of this court expressly provides otherwise, any and all cases under Title 11 and any and all proceedings arising under Title 11 or arising in or related to a case under Title 11 are referred to the bankruptcy judges for the District
+Under 28 U.S.C. § 157(a), unless a rule or order of this court expressly provides otherwise, any and all cases under Title 11 and any and all proceedings arising under Title 11 or arising in or related to a case under Title 11 are referred to the bankruptcy judges for the District of Utah for consideration and resolution consistent with the law.
+This reference applies to all pending bankruptcy cases and proceedings except those currently before the district court and to all bankruptcy cases and proceedings hereafter filed in the District of Utah.

-DUCivR 83-7.2 BANKRUPTCY - REMOVAL OF CLAIMS OR ACTIONS RELATED TO BANKRUPTCY CASES
+DUCIVR 83-7.2 BANKRUPTCY - REMOVAL OF CLAIMS OR ACTIONS RELATED TO BANKRUPTCY CASES

 Pursuant to Fed.
 R. Bank.
-P. 9027 and DUCivR 83-7.1, a notice of removal under 28 U.S.C. § 1452(a) shall be filed with the clerk of the bankruptcy court.
+P. 9027 and DUCivR 83-7.1, a notice of removal under 28 U.S.C. § 1452(a) must be filed with the clerk of the bankruptcy court.

-DUCivR 83-7.3 BANKRUPTCY - TRANSFER OF PERSONAL INJURY TORT AND WRONGFUL DEATH CLAIMS TO THE DISTRICT COURT
+DUCIVR 83-7.3 BANKRUPTCY - TRANSFER OF PERSONAL INJURY TORT AND WRONGFUL DEATH CLAIMS TO THE DISTRICT COURT

-Personal injury tort and wrongful death claims referred to the bankruptcy court under DUCivR 83-7.1 shall be transferred to the District Court when required under 28 U.S.C. § 157(b)(5) pursuant to an order of the bankruptcy court on the court's own motion or on the motion of a party filed at any time in accordance with the procedures set forth in DUCivR 83.7-4.
+Personal injury tort and wrongful death claims referred to the bankruptcy court under DUCivR 83-7.1 must be transferred to the District Court when required under 28 U.S.C. § I57(b)(5) pursuant to an order of the bankruptcy court on the court's own motion or on the motion of a party filed at any time in accordance with the procedures set forth in DUCivR 83.7-4.